-The company’s 2019 slate of iPhones have a new hybrid software-hardware system that should mitigate the impacts of battery degradation.
+The company’s 2019 slate of iPhones has a new hybrid software-hardware system that should mitigate the impacts of battery degradation.
 Of course, the iPhone 11 and iPhone 11 Pro are still new.
 Because of that, it remains to be seen whether or not that system will keep them running at peak performance for longer.

 8. Audio zoom

 Recording a subject talking in a crowded environment can be tricky.
 But the Phone 11 and iPhone 11 Pro now have a new feature that can help you “focus” your device’s microphones for clearer audio.
-A similar feature first popped up on Samsung devices, but is now in Apple’s latest handsets.
+A similar feature first popped up on Samsung devices but is now in Apple’s latest handsets.

 The feature is, appropriately, called Audio Zoom.
-And it works about you way you expect.
+And it works about the way you expect.
 If you zoom in on a subject, the iPhone will “focus” the microphones on that subject while “blurring” out noise from other directions.
 It apparently works on everything from people talking to machines making noise.